sergiocortessat/Rails-Tweet-Redesegin/README.md

 <!-- ABOUT THE PROJECT   -->
 ## About The Project

-The Social Media project sets up an initial rails app containing a User, and the ability to write post, like them and have friends
+The Life financial project sets up an initial rails app containing a User, and the ability to write post, like them and have friends

 ## Screenshot Test
 #